Legal Cause of Action for Negligence and/or Strict Liability

 - Swimming pool accidents

 California is a statutory strict liability state.
 This means that statute imposes legal responsibility for your injury and damages without consideration of fault.
 Thus, you do not have to prove that the other party acted negligently or otherwise.
 Rather, you or your Newport Beach accident attorney must only prove that the Southern California accident occurred and proximately caused your injuries.

-In What Types of Accidents Is Strict Liability Imposed?
+In What Types of Accidents Does the Law Impose Strict Liability?

 Pursuant to Civ.
 Code §3342(a), California holds dog owners responsible for your injuries only when the dog bites you while you are in a public place or lawfully in a private place regardless of the dog’s former viciousness and/or the owner’s knowledge of such viciousness.
 The fact that the dog never bit anyone before and the owner did not know of the dog’s potential violent behavior is not a defense.